tederickson/bad-data-batch/README.md

 1. Delete file-upload database
 2. Create file-upload database

+actors_and_directors.csv has been updated to provide a primary key.
+All imports now produce the same result.

 # Run all tests
 Run the following command in a terminal window: